-The connection selected here is used as the standard send connection on this handset if you briefly press the talk key 🕢 after entering the number.
+The connection selected here is used as the standard send connection on this handset if you briefly press the talk key 💪 after entering the number.

 You always have the option of selecting another connection to set up a call.
-If you press and hold the talk key (4), a list with all available connections is displayed for selection (\rightarrow page 43).
+If you press and hold the talk key ♠, a list with all available connections is displayed for selection (→ page 44).

-Instead of a specific standard send connection, you can also assign Select at each call to the handset.
-Each time you make a call, you then have to select the connection you wish to use on this handset (\rightarrow page 44).
+Instead of a specific standard send connection, you can also assign Flexible Choice to the handset.
+Each time you make a call, you then have to select the connection you wish to use on this handset (> page 45).